 - Bone marrow aspiration.
 Your doctor extracts a small amount of your liquid bone marrow through a needle.
 The sample is examined under a microscope for abnormal cells.

 - Bone marrow biopsy.
 Your doctor takes a sample of solid bone marrow tissue through a needle.
-The sample is examined under a microscope to determine whether your bone marrow has a higher than normal number of the large cells that make platelets (megakaryocytes).
+The sample is examined under a microscope to determine whether your bone marrow has a higher than normal number of the large cells that make platelets.

-Although there's no cure for essential thrombocythemia, there are treatments available.
-And, lifespan is expected to be normal despite the disease.
+Although there's no cure for essential thrombocythemia, treatments can control symptoms and reduce the risk of complications.
+Life span is expected to be normal despite the disease.

-Treatment of essential thrombocythemia depends on your risk of blood-clotting or bleeding episodes.
+Treatment of essential thrombocythemia depends on your risk of blood clots or bleeding episodes.
 If you're younger than 60 and have had no signs or symptoms, you may simply need periodic medical checkups.

 Your doctor may prescribe medication if: